Okenai/scheduler/README.md

 # Interview Scheduler
-A single page app for booking appointments, build with React, tested with jest and cypress.
+<span style="font-family: 'Lucida Console';">A single page app for booking appointments, build with React, tested with jest and cypress.</span>

 Screenshots

 Main page
 !["Main page"](screenshots/1.jpg)
 Form for creating an appointment